calvin-hello/HUB-CI/README.md

 # HUB-CI
-A web development and software company
+A web development and software company.